eiffel-community/eiffel-intelligence/wiki/markdown/configuration.md

 on a specific set of Eiffel events and see the resulting aggregated object.

-### Wait list
+### Waitlist

-If Eiffel Intelligence receives events that are not connected to any existing aggregated objects, and it is not declared as start event in the rules, the event is stored in the wait list database for a while.
-The "time-to-live" value limits how long an event is stored in the wait list.
+If Eiffel Intelligence receives events that are not connected to any existing aggregated objects, and it is not declared as start event in the rules, the event is stored in the waitlist database for a while.
+The "time-to-live" value limits how long an event is stored in the waitlist.

 * waitlist.collection.name
 * waitlist.collection.ttl (*seconds*)

-It is possible to configure how often Eiffel Intelligence should handle unprocessed events lying in the wait list.
+It is possible to configure how often Eiffel Intelligence should handle unprocessed events lying in the waitlist.
 These properties are in **milliseconds**:

 * waitlist.resend.initial.delay (*milliseconds*)
 * waitlist.resend.fixed.rate (*milliseconds*)